FSC-Lab/gz_optitrack_ros2_emulator/docs/px4_sitl_groundtruth.md

 ## Add the ground-truth plugin in the gazebo model
+- The gz model files are contained in the following directories: ``/PX4_Autopilot/Tools/simulation/gz/models/MODEL_FOLDER/model.sdf``
-- To create an odometry publisher on a single link in a Gazebo model, in the sdf file of your PX4 SITL model
+- To create an odometry publisher on a link in a Gazebo model, in the sdf file of your PX4 SITL model, add the following field to the XML file:

-- Add to: ``/PX4_Autopilot/Tools/simulation/gz/models/MODEL_FOLDER/model.sdf``

-- Set the odometry plugin in the following format. (<model_name> is the name of the link)

 ```
 <model>
 …other stuff in sdf definition